lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 The term 'safety-critical communication' refers to communication that could, under certain conditions, lead to a state in which human life, health, property, or the environment is endangered.
 For the definition of 'safety' see [NIST_Glossary] and [ISO.IEC.IEEE_12207].

+# Use Cases {#UseCases}

+Automation hardware and software products strive to become more safe and secure by fulfilling mandatory, generic system requirements related to cyber security driven by federal offices like the [European Union Cyber Resilience Act](#EU-CRA) governed by the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy.
+Automation products connected to the Internet would bear the so-called [CE marking](#CE-marking) to indicate they comply.
+Such regulation was announced in the [2020 EU Cybersecurity Strategy](#EU-STRATEGY), and complements other legislation in this area, specifically the NIS2 Framework, [Directive on measures for a high common level of cybersecurity across the Union](#NIS2).

+2020 EU Cybersecurity Strategy suggests to implement and extend international standards such as the [Security for industrial automation and control systems - Part 4-2: Technical security requirements for IACS components](#IEC.62443-4-2) (IACS refers to industrial automation and control system) and the [Industrial communication networks - Network and system security - Part 3-3: System security requirements and security levels](#IEC.62443-3-3).
+Automation hardware and software products of diverse vendors that are connected on automation networks and the Internet can be used to build common automation solutions.
+Standardized attributes would allow transparency of security properties and interoperability for vendors in context of software and firmware updates, general-purpose configuration, trust anchor configuration, and safety communication.

+A concrete example for Automation is a Rail Automation system.
+The [Europe's Rail Joint Undertaking System Pillar](#ERJU) delivers a unified operational concept and a functional, safe, and secure system architecture with system requirements for Rail Automation.
+The deliverables include due consideration of cyber security aspects based on the IEC 62443 series of standards, focused on the European railway network to which [Directive 2016/797 - Interoperability of the rail system within the EU](#Directive-2016/797) applies.

 # Extended Key Purpose for Automation {#EKU}

-This specification defines the KeyPurposeIds id-kp-configSigning, id-kp-trustAnchorConfigSigning, id-kp-updatePackageSigning, and id-kp-safetyCommunication and uses these, respectively, for: signing general-purpose configuration files or trust anchor configuration files, signing software or firmware update packages, or authenticating communication peers for safety-critical communication.
+This specification defines the KeyPurposeIds id-kp-configSigning, id-kp-trustAnchorConfigSigning, id-kp-updatePackageSigning, and id-kp-safetyCommunication.
+These  KeyPurposeIds are used, respectively, for (1) signing general-purpose configuration files or trust anchor configuration files, (2) signing software or firmware update packages, or (3) authenticating communication peers for safety-critical communications.
 As described in {{Section 4.2.1.12 of RFC5280}}, "\[i\]f the \[extended key usage\] extension is present, then the certificate MUST only be used for one of the purposes indicated" and "\[i\]f multiple \[key\] purposes are indicated the application need not recognize all purposes indicated, as long as the intended purpose is present".

 None of the KeyPurposeIds specified in this document are intrinsically mutually exclusive.
 Instead, the acceptable combinations of those KeyPurposeIds with others specified in this document and with other KeyPurposeIds specified elsewhere are left to the technical standards of the respective application and the certificate policy of the respective PKI.
 For example, a technical standard may specify: 'Different keys and certificates must be used for safety communication and for trust anchor updates, and a relying party must ignore the KeyPurposeId id-kp-trustAnchorConfigSigning if id-kp-safetyCommunication is one of the specified key purposes in a certificate.'
 The certificate policy for example may specify: 'The id-kp-safetyCommunication KeyPuposeId should not be included in an issued certificate together with the KeyPurposeId id-kp-trustAnchorConfigSigning.'
 Technical standards and certificate policies of different applications may specify other rules.
-Further considerations on prohibiting combinations of KeyPurposeIds is described in the Security Considerations section of this document.
+Further considerations on prohibiting combinations of KeyPurposeIds is described in {{security}}.

-Systems or applications that verify the signature of a general-purpose configuration file or trust anchor configuration file, the signature of a software or firmware update package, or the authentication of a communication peer for safety-critical communication SHOULD require that corresponding KeyPurposeIds be specified by the EKU extension.
+Systems or applications that verify (1) the signature of a general-purpose configuration file or trust anchor configuration file, (2) the signature of a software or firmware update package, or (3) the authentication of a communication peer for safety-critical communications SHOULD require that corresponding KeyPurposeIds be specified by the EKU extension.
 If the certificate requester knows the certificate users are mandated to use these KeyPurposeIds, it MUST enforce their inclusion.
 Additionally, such a certificate requester MUST ensure that the KeyUsage extension be set to digitalSignature for signature verification, to keyEncipherment for public key encryption, and keyAgreement for key agreement.

 # Including the Extended Key Purpose in Certificates {#include-EKU}